-Some in Congress are attempting to draw a legislative line between where the FAA control of the national airspace ends and local control begins.
+Congress made some attempts to draw a legislative line between where the FAA control of the national airspace ends and local control begins.
 One question unresolved by the regulations governing the commercial use of drones is the extent to which federal law preempts state and local laws governing drone use.
 What's wrong with federal regulations preempting state law in drone injury cases?

 - State tort law offers you a critical avenue to seek compensation for your injuries.
-The application of state tort law standards can lead to the demand for greater care by individuals and corporations in the actions they take and the products they produce while promoting greater responsiveness to the public.
+The application of state tort law standards can lead to the demand for more outstanding care by individuals and corporations in the action they take and the products they create while promoting greater responsiveness to the public.